gromacs/gromacs/docs/install-guide/install-guide.md

 where that is the default.
 To use static system libraries, additional compiler/linker flags are necessary, e.g. `-static-libgcc -static-libstdc++`.
+* To attempt to link a fully static binary set `-DGMX_BUILD_SHARED_EXE=OFF`.
+This will prevent CMake from explicitly setting any dynamic linking flags.
+This option also sets `-DBUILD_SHARED_LIBS=OFF` and `-DGMX_PREFER_STATIC_LIBS=ON` by default, but the above caveats apply.
+For compilers which don't default to static linking, the required flags have to be specified.
+On Linux, this is usually `CFLAGS=-static CXXFLAGS=-static`.

 ### Portability aspects ###